nagyistge/fhirbase-demo-app/src/views/tutor.md

 [SQL](https://en.wikipedia.org/wiki/SQL) is the language in which you "talk" to FHIRbase.
-If you don't have at least basic knowledge of SQL, we strongly recomment to read some books or tutorials on the Web in the first place.
+If you don't have at least basic knowledge of SQL, we strongly recommend to read some books or tutorials on the Web in the first place.